dashpay/docs/masternodes/dip3-upgrade.rst

   masternodeblsprivkey=6708c32427c464fc360d76d36b73585b158b46a1f2e24dfce19db4f48d47270b

-Press enter to make sure there is a blank line at the end of the file, then press **Ctrl + X** to close the editor and **Y** and **Enter** save the file.
+Do not delete your old ``masternodeprivkey``, since this is still needed while the network is in transition to the new list.
+When you are done, press enter to make sure there is a blank line at the end of the file, then press **Ctrl + X** to close the editor and **Y** and **Enter** save the file.
 We now need to restart the masternode for this change to take effect.
 Enter the following commands, waiting a few seconds in between